 When it comes to productivity, Apple’s iOS ecosystem is chocked full of apps to help you get things done.
-It may not have the full Microsoft Office Suite, but there are many other apps that make it possible for you to access and edit your Word, Excel or PowerPoint documents just as easily as if you were on a Windows phone or tablet.
+Microsoft has even provided it’s Office Suite for our benefit.
+There are also many different apps that make it possible for you to access and edit your productivity documents and share them with others.

-Plus, Office is overrated anyway.
 The App Store has hundreds of productivity apps that will make your working life easy.
-In the App Store right now, Apple has made a list of top productivity apps.
-We’ve narrowed their list down to our 10 favorite apps for creating, editing, and sharing documents on the go…
+Here is a list of our favorite apps for creating, editing, and sharing documents on the go.

 With this file-sharing app you can see your Office documents, read and annotate PDF files, search keywords in documents and edit Text files.
 You can also view photos, watch movies offline, and listen to music.
 If you are working on documents with a coworker, partner or friend, share files in Dropbox, Google Drive, and more.
 This app is available for free.